 Note: Cold weather can make the clear vinyl material on the curtains stiff and difficult to stretch to the snaps.
-This can be particularly difficult with new canvas that has been stored off the boat.
-Laying the curtains in the sun for 30 minutes during the heat of the day will make installing them much easier in cold weather.
+This can particularly difficult with new canvas that has been stored off the boat.
+Laying the curtains on a soft surface in the sun for 30 minutes during the heat of the day will make installing them much easier in cold weather.